grafana/tutorials/tutorials/build-a-panel-plugin.md

 ## Render the panel

-Since Grafana 6.x, panels are [React components](https://reactjs.org/docs/components-and-props.html).
+Since Grafana 6.x, panels are [ReactJS components](https://reactjs.org/docs/components-and-props.html).
 The simplest panel consists of a single function, the `render` function, which returns the content of the panel.

 Prior to Grafana 6.0, plugins were written in [AngularJS](https://angular.io/).
-Even though we still support plugins written in AngularJS, we recommend that you write new plugins using React.
+Even though we still support plugins written in AngularJS, we highly recommend that you write new plugins using ReactJS.

 In this step, you'll customize how your panel looks, by editing its `render` function.

 ### Display the health of a service

-Service health is one of the first things you start monitoring.
+For many applications, knowing whether a service is healthy is one of the first things you'd want to monitor.
 Let's change the `render` function to return a `div` with a background color.
 You'll use the background color of the panel to tell when the service is healthy (green), or when it's unhealthy (red).

-- Change the `render` function of the SimplePanel component to return a `div` with a background color.
+- Change the `render` function of the `SimplePanel` component to return a `div` with a background color.

 **SimplePanel.tsx**
 ```tsx
 render() {
   const { width, height } = this.props;
   return (
     <div
       style={{